programs-forensic-engineering-990x358

 As with associate degree programs, bachelor’s degree programs do not specialize in forensic engineering, although a bachelor’s degree is an important stepping stone to the career.
 Students should look for programs in civil engineering, structural engineering, or other degrees that build a strong educational foundation for the intricacies of buildings, bridges, and other structures.

-• Common courses: structures and design; structural materials; spatial visualization; solid mechanics; fluid mechanics; computer-aided design; transportation systems; project management; hydraulic engineering; chemistry.
+• Common courses: structures and design, structural materials, spatial visualization, solid mechanics, fluid mechanics, computer-aided design, transportation systems, project management, hydraulic engineering, and chemistry.

 • Sample program: University of California at San Diego (UCSD)

-The University of California at San Diego’s Department of Structural Engineering offers an ABET-accredited bachelor of science degree in structural engineering that requires a minimum of 145 units, plus college requirements in social sciences and humanities.
+The University of California at San Diego’s Department of Structural Engineering offers an ABET-accredited bachelor of science degree in structural engineering.
+The degree requires a minimum of 145 units, plus college requirements in social sciences and humanities.

-The curriculum includes courses such as an introduction to structures; engineering graphic design; statics; dynamics; solid mechanics; structural materials; vibrations; fluid mechanics; finite element analysis; structural analysis; and linear algebra, among others.
+The curriculum includes courses such as an introduction to structures, engineering graphic design, statics, dynamics, solid mechanics, structural materials, vibrations, fluid mechanics, finite element analysis, structural analysis, and linear algebra.

-Graduates will be prepared with an adaptable degree for pursuing the nation’s top engineering fields such as forensic engineering, aerospace engineering, architectural engineering, civil engineering, energy structures, and structural engineering, to name a few.
+Graduates will be prepared with an adaptable degree for pursuing the nation’s top engineering fields, such as forensic engineering, aerospace engineering, architectural engineering, civil engineering, energy structures, and structural engineering.

 • Location: La Jolla, CA